You’ve probably dreamt of being on the throne, behind a drum set and having the freedom to drum to your heart’s content while enjoying the music.

 You might want to check out our compilation of the best beginner drum kits for adults to widen your options.

-What you get with the Gammon Percussion drum set with cymbals
+What you get with this Percussion drum set:

 - Full Size Real Wood Drums

 - 22″ Bass Drum

 - 14″ Snare Drum

 - 12″ Small Tom

 3) Ludwig Pocket Kit – Junior drum set